 Special Health Considerations.
-Most dog breeds have certain inherited health problems associated with that specific breed and the Standard Schnauzer is no exception.
-Although considered a very healthy breed, be on the look out for genetic eye diseases, and Canine Hip Dysplasia (genetic based looseness in the hip joint that can lead to arthritis pain and lameness).
+Most dog breeds have certain inherited health problems associated with that breed, and the Standard Schnauzer is no exception.
+Although considered a very healthy breed, be on the lookout for genetic eye diseases and Canine Hip Dysplasia (genetic based looseness in the hip joint can lead to arthritis pain and lameness).
 This disease list is an informative guideline only.
-Other diseases may also be significant threats, please contact your veterinarian for a complete list.
+Other diseases may also be significant threats.
+Please contact your veterinarian for a complete list.

-She should visit the veterinarian several times in the first year for shots, boosters and check up.
-Then, as an adult, she should visit the veterinarian yearly for shots and check up.
-As she gets older, six years and on, she should visit the veterinarian twice a year for check ups and shots.
+Standard schnauzers should visit the veterinarian several times for shots, boosters, and check-ups in the first year.
+Then, as an adult, she should visit the veterinarian yearly for shots and check-ups.
+As she gets older, six years and on, she should visit the veterinarian twice a year for checkups and shots.
 Remember; avoid feeding your dog sweets.

-Her teeth should be brushed at least twice a week with toothpaste and toothbrush designed for dogs.
+Its teeth should be brushed at least twice a week with toothpaste and toothbrush designed for dogs.
 Brushing removes the accumulation of plaque and tartar which can cause cavities (rarely) and periodontal disease.
-Dog periodontal disease can lead to pain, loss of teeth, bad breath and other serious disease.
+Dog periodontal disease can lead to pain, loss of teeth, bad breath, and other serious diseases.